Codaisseur/taste-of-code-rss-reader/11-ajax-requests/README.md

 1. making a request
 2. handling the response

-You are making a **request** any time that you visit one of the endpoints of one of your news sites.
+You are making a **request** every time you visit one of the endpoints of one of your news sites.
 The response is the data that comes back to you as an answer to your request.

 ### 🌟 Data comes in different flavors, and one of them is `JSON`.